 If you’ve outstayed your parking period because your car has broken down, you should certainly appeal.
 Evidence will be needed, such as a recovery receipt, but the appeal should be successful.

 If you pulled over spontaneously because you were ill, it’s also worth appealing.

 This is where reading the notice carefully can pay off.
 Know the charge, and know your story.
 If the timings don’t match up, or the car number plate is incorrect, state your case.
 Evidence is always useful, so keep your parking receipts.

 Unclear or incorrect signs

-Appealing private tickets
+Appealing a private parking ticket

 If the parking firm is part of a trade body, like the British Parking Association, you can help yourself by going through its independent portal.
-If the company isn’t a part of an official trade body, write a letter detailing your claim for exemption.
+If the company isn’t a part of an official body, write a letter detailing your claim for exemption.

-You could appeal via the venue you were visiting.
-I successfully appealed an unjust fine I received at a Morrisons, via the supermarket, rather than the parking company.
+You could also appeal via the venue you were visiting.
+We successfully appealed a fine received at Morrisons via the supermarket, rather than the parking company.
 Time limits catch people out when they’re new or not clearly signposted.